Speakers Who Get Results – Jan 2023

 Associated Press – July 2019

 Founder Sandy Rosenthal comments on her confidence in the projected models for storm surge and river heights as Hurricane Barry gains strength.
 Click for full story.

-With Hurricane Barry looming in Gulf of Mexico, founder Sandy Rosenthal comments on revelation that a 300-yard gap exists in Mississippi River levee at location of Army Corps of Engineers’ headquarters.
+With Hurricane Barry looming, founder Sandy Rosenthal comments on 300-yard gap in Mississippi River levee at Army Corps of Engineers’ headquarters.
 Click for full story.

 The Weather Channel – March 2019